 This time, since I was baking Meatloaf Cups at the same time, I have reduced the temperature to 375F, same results.

-For those that don’t know, and I didn’t at one point until my Super Smart and Perceptive son showed me while we were shopping at Publix that there is a product called – BACON BITS!
+For those that don’t know, and I didn’t at one point as well until my Super Smart and Perceptive son showed me while we were shopping at Publix that there is a product called – BACON BITS!

 We love it as a side dish with any meal.
-I usually roast Brussels Sprouts along anything else I’m baking, but wanted to make it on the stove to get this Gorgeous bright green color and to saute them with shallots and green onions for more flavor.
+I usually roast Brussels Sprouts along with anything else I’m baking, but wanted to make it on the stove to get this Gorgeous bright green color and to saute them with shallots and green onions for more flavor.

 Pan-Browned Brussels Sprouts recipe

 Dice garlic cloves and shallots (the amount is up to you).

 In a large skillet, combine the Light Olive oil and let the Brussels sprouts cook for approximately 3 -5 minutes.